 At the BIOS administrator password prompt, type your password (using the same kind of keys you used to set the password), and then press enter.
-After 3 unsuccessful attempts to enter the BIOS administrator password, you must restart the computer and try again.
+After 3 unsuccessful attempts to enter the BIOS administrator password and another attempt with the on-screen keyboard that is displayed, you must restart the computer and try again.